JuanGaleano/CORESIDENCE/README.md

 <p align="justify"> This respository contains: </p>

- <p align="justify"> 1) the syntax produced for building the three branches (national, subnational and subnational harmonized) of the CORESIDENCE DATABASE.</p>
+ <p align="justify"> 1) The syntax produced for building the three branches (national, subnational and subnational harmonized) of the CORESIDENCE DATABASE.</p>

+ <p align="justify"> 2) The syntax produced for harmonizing subnational regions between sources and within each source (when necessary).</p>